The Race to Zero strengthens and clarifies campaign criteria

 - Based on the above outcome documents, from May 20th Partners applying to join Race to Zero will be required to use this Updated Application form.

-In addition to these criteria updates, the High-Level Climate Champions shared their position on the involvement of oil and gas companies in Race to Zero.
-Specifically, to join Race to Zero, oil and gas companies will not only need to commit to an initiative that is part of Race to Zero, they will be required to have an approved Science Based Target (SBT) based on the oil and gas methodology in order to be considered for the campaign.
+In addition to these criteria updates, the High-Level Climate Champions shared their position on the involvement of oil and gas* companies in Race to Zero.
+Specifically, to join Race to Zero, oil & gas, and integrated energy companies will not only need to commit to an initiative that is part of Race to Zero, they will be required to have an approved Science Based Target (SBT) based on the oil and gas methodology in order to be considered for the campaign.
 This methodology is still in development.

 In the meantime, the Champions will engage with all sectors via multi-stakeholder dialogues with companies, the science community, investors, civil society and policy makers, to identify barriers and opportunities to accelerate the transition to a 1.5°-aligned world, and encourage oil and gas companies to strengthen their transition plans in line with what the science requires.